Maksull/DevOps_online_Kharkiv_2021Q4/m2/task2.1/readme.md

 ------------------

 # PART 2
-First of all I created virtual machine and installed Ubuntu on it:
+First of all I created virtual machine and installed Ubuntu on it:<br/>
 ![Create first VM](/screenshots/Create%20first%20VM.png)

 When you going to close the window with  virtual machine you will see three functions: